Grants and

 Independent medical education

-Ultragenyx offers educational grants for accredited and non-accredited clinical, technical, and scientific programs or continuing medical education activities focused on rare diseases for healthcare providers.
+Ultragenyx offers educational grants for independent accredited and non-accredited clinical, technical, and scientific programs, including rare and ultra-rare continuing medical education for health-care providers.

-We are currently considering independent medical education in the following areas:
+We are currently accepting independent medical education proposals in the following areas:

 Health-related grant funding